In today’s climate, the internet gives businesses all over the world the ability to reach and connect their products and services with consumers.

 Why?
 Because this is how those potential customers will know what your business stands for and if you can offer them the solutions they need.

-Popular platforms that can be used to generate awareness are Facebook, Instagram, YouTube, LinkedIn, and search engine like Google and Bing.
+Popular platforms that can be used to generate awareness are Facebook, Instagram, YouTube, LinkedIn, and search engines like Google and Bing.

 During this stage, you will want to build trust with your audience by providing value that will nurture those leads further down the funnel.